zizibee/pottery_studio_organizer/README.md

 and move a finished project to a collection of completed pieces.
 - As a user, I want to be able to view my lists of in-progress and completed projects.
-- As a user, I want to be prompted with the option of saving my project collections before quitting the application.
+- As a user, I want to have the option of saving my project collections to file.
-- As a user, I want to have the option of loading project collections from file when starting the application.
+- As a user, I want to have the option of loading project collections from file.